Rationale

 NB: Students studying for the Bulgarian examinations are also expected to attend consultations when required.

-Discretionary Home Learning
+Discretionary Home Homework

 All students may be given additional homework and course materials throughout the academic year.
 This is at the discretion of the teachers and the Head of Secondary.